 - 1. Feel free to work with others on this assignment.
 However, you must acknowledge with whom you worked, and you must write up your own solutions. - 2.
 All of these problems are applications of Bayes Theorem.
-A number of these problems implicitly make use of the binomial distribution; if you are uncomfortable with the binomial distribution, you may wish to review it in an appropriate text (e.g., "Introduction to Algorithms" by Cormen, Lieserson, Rivest and Stein).
-We will also likely cover the binomial distribution briefly in class.
+A number of these problems implicitly make use of the binomial distribution; if you are uncomfortable with the binomial distribution, you may wish to review it in an appropriate text (e.g., Introduction to Algorithms by Cormen, Lieserson, Rivest and Stein).
+The binomial distribution is also briefly discussed in our Pattern Classification text.
+Finally, we will also cover the binomial distribution briefly in class.